 Will the addition of ‘alternative treatments’ and ‘profitability’ change the approval of orphan drugs by Health Canada?
 Probably not.
 Health Canada is largely focused on safety and efficacy of a drug and it is not concerned about less effective treatments or profitability.

-My main concern with the addition of ‘alternative therapies’ and ‘profitability’ is that those phrases can later be used by policy makers, politicians, ministry offices, payors and other regulatory agencies to deny or delay the accessibility of orphan drugs to patients with rare conditions.
-Those people are already really good at delaying things.
+My main concern with the addition of ‘alternative therapies’ and ‘profitability’ is that those phrases can later be used by policy makers, politicians, ministry offices, payors and other regulatory agencies to deny or delay the accessibility of orphan drugs.
+Those groups are already really good at delaying things.
 They do not need more verbal weapons.